Tools for Dialogue and Deliberation on Wicked Problems

 In comparison to the hierarchical command/control model in play which arguably worked spectacularly well during the moon landings, it is now possible to think of a network topology which is not a rooted tree; rather, a graph of well-federated efforts to bring as many people on this planet (stakeholders) into…Continue

-A recipient of the Turing Award, the National Medal of…Continue
+A recipient of the Turing Award, the National Medal of Technology and a couple of dozen other highest honors,…Continue

 Added by David Price on December 7, 2013 at 16:30 — No Comments